sensei-hacker/inavwiki/Modes.md

 This hybrid mode works exactly like the previous ANGLE mode with centered roll and pitch sticks (thus enabling auto-leveled flight), then gradually behaves more and more like the default RATE mode as the sticks are moved away from the center position.
 Which means it has no limitation on banking angle and can do flips.

+### LEDLOW

+Turns off the RGB LEDs

+### MANUAL

+Direct servo control in fixed-wing.
+This mode was called PASSTHROUGH mode up to version 1.8.1.

+In this mode there is no stabilization.

+What FC does in PASSTHRU mode is: Motor mixing, Servo Mixing, Expo settings, Throws limiting (see the `manual_*_rate` settings).
+Note that Failsafe is still active in this mode and can override the controls.

 ### NAV LAUNCH
 Airplane launch assistant